23 Top Movies for Chinese Learners in 2025

 This film is based on Wang Dulu’s novel of the same name, published in 1942.
 It’s a touching romance about a 19th-century Qing Dynasty warrior and his love interest.

-Each of the four characters talks with a different Chinese accent is one of the most intriguing parts of the picture.
-This movie can benefit you if you aim for a higher Mandarin HSK level.
+One of the most intriguing parts of the picture is that each of the four characters talks with a different Chinese accent.
+This movie can benefit you if you aim to achieve a higher Mandarin HSK level.

 4. A Beautiful Life (不再让你孤单 / Bù Zaì Ràng Ní Gū Dān) — 2011

-Peiru (Shu Qi) meets Zhendong (Liu Ye), who uses his savings and helps her start a business.
+Peiru (Shu Qi) meets Zhendong (Liu Ye), who uses his savings to help her start a business.
 Unfortunately, he is later fired and has a brain injury due to his actions.
 Zhendong leaves, but Peiru follows him despite his memory loss.

 Movies to learn Chinese

 They marry and start a family in the countryside.
-She takes up a part-time job at an office to help support them while living with his brother and family.
+She works part-time at an office to help support them while living with his brother and family.

-The movie helps with understanding Chinese society and the issues it faces.
-The language is also relatively simple to follow, making it an excellent flick to learn the basics of the language.
+The movie helps you understand Chinese society and the issues it faces.
+The language is also relatively simple to follow, making it an excellent flick for learning the basics of the language.

 5. This Is Not What I Expected (喜欢你 / Xi huan ni) — 2017